 However I expect this report, at least in this format, could be one of the last I do since I’m making some changes to how I monetize this blog and it will be more difficult to accurately report numbers.
 This is because I am further emphasizing this blog as the start of my sales funnel and as a marketing tool for my business, and less so as an ad-driven income source.
-Then again that could change depending on how the next evolution of Entrepreneurs-Journey turns out after the redesign launches.
+Then again that could change depending on how the next evolution of my blog turns out after the redesign launches.

 Get a Copy of My Special In-Depth Income Report in MP3 Audio

 Needless to say, if you are interested in following in my footsteps and learning exactly how I built this blog to – now I can actually say this – a six figure blog, then please consider joining Blog Mastermind.

 If you don’t have the funds to join my program that’s fine, all the important details are in my free report, so go grab a copy of the Blog Profits Blueprint and start your journey towards making money from blogging.